-In May and June of 2017, PCC will release version 8.0 of our electronic charting and practice management software to all PCC users.
+In the spring of 2018, PCC will release version 8.4 of our electronic charting and practice management software to all PCC users.

 Watch a Video: Want to watch a video summary of everything in this release?
-CLICK HERE
+COMING SOON

-Implementation: The new features in PCC 8.0 require configuration and user-specific software training.
-Read about the features below and then review: the PCC 8.0 Migration Considerations and the PCC eRx 2017 Migration Considerations articles.
+Implementation: The new features in PCC 8.4 require configuration and user-specific software training.
+Read about the features below and then review the COMING SOON article.

 Read below to learn more, and contact PCC Support for information about these new features or about any PCC product or service.

 Update and Work with Insurance Policies in PCC EHR